djohnson32/lessonslearned/managing-software-development.md

 Each letter on the board is a concrete task that should not take more than a day or two.
 Each team member should not be assigned too many different tasks at once to avoid too much multi-tasking.
 Where tasks are pooling a production board can tell a manager about the team’s progress and issues they might be facing.
 Too many ideas in the “back-log” or “to-do” columns might slow the team down.
 Don’t feel the need to keep every single idea on the board, good ideas will come back to you!
 The “Designing”/”Developing” (or “In-Progress” or “Doing”) columns should also not be too full.
 If anyone column seems to have all the tasks accumulating it, try to figure out what the bottle neck is and eliminate it.

 As tasks are shifted to the “Done” column, as a manager you should see incrementally added functionality each week.
-This will be an indication to you that your team is making progress!
+This will be an indication to you that your team is making progress.